Poll: Some characters in Narnia don't show up much, but we've always liked them anyway. Which are your favorites? Vote Now!

 This is what is so elegant about Fantasy; there is a fine line between reality and allegory.

-Yet, lurking in that same compliant mind there is no doubt that the dragon in the Hobbit had to be finished off and that Bilbo was a great hero for going off to do it.
+Yet, lurking in that same compliant mind there is no doubt that the Ring in The Lord of the Rings had to be dropped in the Mountain and that Frodo was a great hero for going off to do it.
 If someone tried to argue that it was the other way around, this same man would call what the second said, nonsense.
 And he’d be right to do so.
 In Middle Earth, Good and Bad cannot be melded, yet for some strange reason in our world they can… or can they?

 In reality Good and Bad are in our world as surely as they are in Middle Earth, we just can’t always recognize them when we see them.
 We, through long training, have learned to see in shades of grey instead of in black and white.
 Fantasy tricks this out of us and we don’t even realize it.